zd987/snmp-blog/README.md

 ----
 You can setup the snmp agent / manager by using several existing tools.
 In my case, I use linux snmp service as the aggent(in vmware as virtual machine), and use *AdventNet SNMP Utilities* (its new version is called [WebNMS SNMP Utilities 5]) in windows as manager.
 In manager part, I use MIBBrowser to GET the OID value by SNMP, and use Trap Viewer to monitor the TRAP message.

 If you wonder how SNMP protocol works, you can check its protocol message content.
 Here I use [Wireshark] as the network protocol analyzer.
-Notice that wireshare could not track the message of localhost(127.0.0.1) on windows platform.
+Notice that wireshark could not track the message of localhost(127.0.0.1) on windows platform.
 You can refer to the [workaround].

 Design MIB
 ----